OllieOlzu/Easy-32-bit-C-kernel-to-ISO/README.md

     dos2unix reset.sh
     chmod +x reset.sh

-4: Modify kernel.c to your liking, it's preset to a simple script that says a green "HELLO" on a blue background
+4: Modify kernel.c to your liking, it's preset to a simple script that says a green "HELLO" on a blue background.
+If you want some more egsamples that cover the bacics of reading keys, arrays, restarting the script, and making simple games check out https://github.com/OllieOlzu/32-bit-C-kernel-code.

 # HOW TO BUILD, RUN, AND RESET